fairscape/fairscape-cli/docs/schema-metadata.md

 Validation Errors occur when a data element violates the contraints specified by the schema.
 In our example we show multiple examples of strings that defy the regex specified by the pattern attribute.
-Other constraints include min and max for numeric and integer properties, length for string.
+Other constraints include min and max for numeric and integer properties, length for string, etc.
 In future work we will expand to cover the entire json schema specification.

 #### Using default schemas